Jhanny-Kin/BiliBili-Video-Tracer/README.md

 Manual version: The script only pulls the video information once, but it includes a simple interface and some extra info as well.
 Nothing is going to be stored, so it's just for test before you use the auto version.

-Trend: A very simple scripte to see the amount of increase per unit time, and store the trend info in trend.txt.
+Trend: A very simple script to see the amount of increase per unit time, and store the trend data in trend.txt.

 Note: The minimum time between two runs of the script is 75s as BiliBili refrash the data in this frequency.